thoughtbot/ruby-science/book/introduction/introduction.md

 Fortunately, it doesn't have to be this way.
-Developers have been using object-oriented programming for several decades, and there's a wealth of knowledge out there that still applies to developing applications today.
+Developers have been using object-oriented programming for several decades, and there's a wealth of knowledge out there which still applies to developing applications today.
 We can use the lessons learned by these developers to write good Rails applications by applying good object-oriented programming.